 MacBook Trackpad not working?
 10 simple solution to fix it

-Be it accessing your files, browsing the net, using your MacBook for entertaining purposes, or carrying out any simple routine tasks, you can’t use your system without the trackpad.
-You can use external Mouse sometimes, but no one likes to resort to it.
-Besides, using key combinations cannot entirely replace the trackpad function, nor will it make your work easier even if you are a tech freak.
-It is annoying when you want to use your device, and the trackpad does not work.
+Be it accessing your files, browsing the net, using your MacBook for entertaining purposes, or carrying out any simple routine tasks, you can’t use your system without the Trackpad.
+You can use an external Mouse sometimes, but no one likes to resort to it.
+Besides, using key combinations cannot entirely replace the trackpad function, nor will it make your work more accessible, even if you are a tech freak.
+It is annoying when you want to use your device, but the Trackpad does not work.
 Mac users often face the issue.
-So, we have covered you all if you are struggling with MacBook Trackpad is not clicking.
+So, we have covered you all if you are struggling with the MacBook Trackpad not clicking.

-It might be that your trackpad has dirt and grime, and in that case, you should clean it up with a dry or lint-free cloth.
-Other recent app installations, not installing upgrades, and improperly setup settings also responsible for this issue.
+Your Trackpad might have dirt and grime, so clean it with a dry or lint-free cloth.
+Other recent app installations, not installing upgrades, and improperly setting up settings are also responsible for this issue.

-There are several reasons responsible for MacBook Trackpad Not Working.
-All of the factors vary as per your usage and device configurations.
-Depending on them, you can fix MacBook or MacBook Pro Trackpad issue by the following methods!
+There are several reasons for the MacBook Trackpad Not Working.
+All of the factors vary depending on your usage and device configurations.
+Depending on them, you can fix the MacBook or MacBook Pro Trackpad issue using the following methods!

 Disable Force Click from your MacBook

-You might not often, but often Force Click is enabled on your MacBook.
-When it is enabled, you must press the trackpad rigidly to detect a touch.
-Thus, normal clicks would not be registered on your device if turned on.
+You might not use your MacBook often, but Force Click is often enabled.
+When it is enabled, you must press the Trackpad rigidly to detect a touch.
+Thus, normal clicks would not be registered on your device if it is turned on.

-Follow the steps given below to disable Force Click on MacBook:
+Follow the steps given below to turn off Force.
+Click on MacBook:

 • Press the Apple Logo and go to System Preferences.

-• Click on Trackpad and navigate to Point & Click Tab.
+• Click on Trackpad and navigate to the Point & Click Tab.

 • Toggle Off the Force Click and Haptic Feedback option.

-However, if Force Click is not enabled, the System Preferences settings would be improperly configured.
+However, the System Preferences settings will be improperly configured if Force Click is not enabled.
 You have to check it.

 Check System Preferences on Mac

-Several options in System Preferences tend to mess up your Trackball functioning and thus lead to the issue.
-So, you can browse through the System Preferences to check if any option is improperly configured or not.
+Several options in System Preferences tend to mess up your Trackball’s functioning and thus lead to the issue.
+You can browse through the System Preferences to check if any option is improperly configured.

-Connect an External Mouse to fix MacBook Trackpad issue
+Connect an External Mouse to fix the MacBook Trackpad issue

-Connecting an external mouse is the simplest way not to let your chores suffer.
-You cannot afford to lose time to fixing up the trackpad when you are all piled up.
-So, connect an external mouse until you resolve the trackball not clicking issue.
+Connecting an external mouse is the simplest way to prevent your chores from suffering.
+You cannot afford to spend time fixing the Trackpad when you are all piled up.
+So, connect an external mouse until you resolve the Trackball not clicking issue.

 Reset Factory Settings for Trackpad

 You would personalize your Mac to get the best user experience with your prerequisites.
-Often any such trackpad settings would lead to the issue.
+Often, any such trackpad settings cause the issue.
 To resolve them, you can reset Trackpad Settings to default.
 Many users reported that it had fixed their Trackpad not working issue.

 Follow the steps given below to reset trackpad settings to default: